OSU-embedded-security-club/ectf-osu-2025/docs/design.typ

 - @sr3[Increasing Timestamps]
   - The timestamp can be checked against the timestamp in the frame before attempting to decode the data in frame, ensuring that the decoder never decodes an earlier frame.

+== Memory Protection Unit

+== Encryption at Rest

+Before writing to flash, the contents of the page are first encrypted with a symmetric key $K_"flash"$ using Salsa20. $K_"flash"$ created by the decoder at build time and stored within the encrypted firmware (see @decoder).
+An incrementing nonce is stored next to each page in plaintext, to prevent nonce reuse.
+This adds another layer of security aiming to prevent offline attacks where a sophisticated attacker is able to dump the flash of the decoder and brute force the subscription's root hashes.

 == Zig